What Is Rayon? A Textile Engineer Breaks It Down

 Modal uses a closed-loop system.
 Unlike, viscose rayon where chemicals build up with no place to go, the modal system reuses all the chemicals again and again.
 So, is modal toxic to the environment?
 Technically it is.
 But, because the process takes those toxic chemicals and reuses them instead of releasing into the environment, the process is thought of as eco friendly.

-And as a bonus fabric, fabric modal material tends to be even more silk-like and have even better shine and drape than viscose rayon.
+And as a bonus fabric, fabric modal material tends to be even more silk-like and have even better shine and drape than viscose rayon material.

 What About Tencel + Lyocell?